willfish/cv/index.md

 -
     - Responsibilities:
-      - Coordinated code reviews, mentoring sessions, pair programming, and managed the product backlog.
-      - Implemented infrastructure and application code solutions ensuring timely upgrades, security patches, and smooth releases.
+      - Introduced standardized code review templates and checklists, improving code quality and communication within the development team
+      - Implemented and maintained various infrastructure components, including new applications, environment configurations, and autoscaling.
     - Achievements:
-      - Built a complex greenfield duty calculator to simplify Northern Ireland trade after Brexit.
-      - Revamped end-to-end tests to instill release confidence.
-      - Led the migration from GovUK PaaS to AWS ECS following the AWS Well-Architected framework.
+      - Led the migration from GovUK PaaS to AWS ECS, ensuring a smooth transition through iterative deployments and comprehensive testing with Cypress.
+This involved configuring AWS services such as ECS, Cloudfront, Application Load Balancers, and Route 53.
-      - Documented multiple new APIs
-      - Developed several iterations on search engines including Elasticsearch and Pytorch
-      - Developed a fuzzy suggestions engine enabling simpler navigation of the Online Trade Tariff.
+      - Developed a greenfield duty calculator to simplify Northern Ireland trade post-Brexit.
+This interactive form helped users understand complex regulations by guiding them through relevant questions about goods, measures, and rules of origin.
+      - Revamped end-to-end tests using Cypress, following a Page Object Model to improve test coverage and maintainability.
+Reduced test suite runtime by 95% (from 6 hours to 30 minutes), enabling more frequent testing and increased release confidence.
+Implemented smoke tests to catch production issues early, significantly reducing production errors.
+      - Developed and iteratively improved search engine functionality.
+This included enhancing autocomplete suggestions with trigram indexes (eliminating caching and improving performance), optimizing OpenSearch indexes with tokenization and synonyms, and implementing semantic text search using a neural network deployed via Dockerized Lambda functions.
+These improvements significantly increased search accuracy for both internal and external users
     - Key Technologies:
-      - Ruby, Postgres, Opensearch, Go, Python, ECS, AWS, Docker, Kanban
+      - Ruby, Postgres, Opensearch, Go, Python, ECS, AWS, Docker

 **MoJ - Software Engineer (Contract)**
 `April 2020 - December 2020`

->
->    - **Achievements & Responsibilities:**
->      - Delivered backend APIs to support the frontend team.
->      - Coordinated refinement sessions, conducted code reviews, and provided escalated support.
->      - Automated API documentation using Swagger.
->      - Backfilled missing test coverage and decommissioned legacy applications.
->      - Developed an extensible generic event implementation.
->    - **Key Technologies:**
->      - Ruby, Rails, Postgres, Redis, Kubernetes, Helm Charts, AWS, Docker

-**Impero Software - Senior Software Engineer (Contract)**, `November 2019 - April 2020`

->
->   - **Achievements & Responsibilities:**
->     - Delivered integration tests for infrastructure as code changes
->   - **Key Technologies:**
->     - Ruby, Rails, MariaDB, Redis, Azure, Puppet, Terraform, AWS S3, Debian, DNSimple

-**MyDrive Solutions Ltd - Senior Software Engineer** `July 2014 - October 2019`

 -
-    - **Responsibilities:**
-      - Supported and trained team members while mentoring junior developers.
-      - Managed customer integrations and aligned technical priorities with business goals.
-      - Organized daily standups, led refinements, and facilitated retrospectives.
-    - **Achievements:**
+     - Achievements:
-      - Upgraded projects from Rails 4 to Rails 5.
-      - Improved unit testing performance in Jenkins by up to 90%.
-      - Streamlined onboarding for new developers.
-      - Enhanced coding standards and review processes.
-      - Collaborated with the SRE team to migrate from EC2 to ECS
-      - Migrated from Jenkins to Codebuild and Codepipeline.
+       - Delivered backend APIs using Ruby on Rails to support the movement of prisoners throughout the courts and prison service.
+These APIs provided both informational and update functionalities.
+       - Automated API documentation using Swagger, reducing developer overhead and ensuring accurate and up-to-date documentation.
+       - Decommissioned legacy Kubernetes applications deployed with Helm Charts, ensuring a smooth transition to the new Book a Secure Move service.
+       - Developed an extensible generic event implementation to enable stakeholders to update the system in an event-driven manner.
+This improved system flexibility and reduced overhead for handling new events
-    - **Key Technologies:**
+     - Key Technologies:
-      - Ruby, Rails, Postgres, Redis, AWS, Terraform, Docker, Jenkins
+       - Ruby, Rails, Postgres, Redis, Kubernetes, Helm Charts, AWS, Docker

-**Powa - Linux Systems Administrator**
-`December 2013 - July 2014`
+**Impero Software - Senior Software Engineer (Contract)** `November 2019 - April 2020`

 -
-    - **Responsibilities:**
-      - Maintained infrastructure and resolved live issues during deployment windows.
-      - Supported developers with system access and data management.
-      - Extended and enhanced reports in Java.
-    - **Achievements:**
+    - Achievements & Responsibilities:
-      - Migrated from manual to automated deployment processes.
-      - Transitioned legacy products from Rackspace to AWS.
-      - Solved complex challenges with the backup infrastructure.
+      - Implemented integration tests using Test Kitchen, Vagrant, and VirtualBox to validate infrastructure-as-code changes, ensuring the reliability and stability of core services during upgrades of Puppet recipes and OS versions.
-    - **Key Technologies:**
+    - Key Technologies:
-      - Java, CentOS, MySQL, AWS, Rackspace, Puppet, Jenkins, Bacula, Apache Tomcat

-## CERTIFICATIONS

-- **University of Washington** – Programming Languages (94.40%)
-- **AWS** – AWS Solutions Architect Associate
-- **AWS** – Big Data Specialty Training
+      - Ruby, Rails, MariaDB, Redis, Azure, Puppet, Terraform, AWS S3, Debian, DNSimple

 ## EDUCATION

 `2010 - 2011`
 **King's College London, London**
 *MSc in Philosophy of Psychiatry (2.1)*
 `2007 - 2010`
 **Swansea University**
 *BSc in Psychology (2.1)*